steffendx/GoNorthWiki/Deployment.md

 More details about deploying can be found in this page below.

+## Updating an existing Deployment
+If you already have GoNorth installed and want to simply update an existing installation you can do the following:
+ * Stop GoNorth
+ * Replace the existing files with the lastest [Release Package](https://github.com/steffendx/GoNorth/releases) files while keeping all files that are not getting overwritten.
+   **Attention**: Be careful about replacing the appsetting files to not overwrite your customized settings.
+You might need to merge the appsettings files by hand if new keys werde added in a new release
+ * Start GoNorth
+ * Navigate to the Admin Page -> Setup DB to make sure you have all the latest indices added to the database.

+**Please note**: If you have a GoNorth version installed prior to 1.4.0 you might need to upgrade your .Net Core version to 2.2.

 ## Adjust configuration
 You will have to adjust the config file to your settings.
 You can find the config settings in the "appsettings.json" file.
 If you want to adjust values for development you can adjust the "appsettings.development.json" file.